Ghee, also known as clarified butter, has become my new favorite cooking oil.

 Melt two sticks of butter over low heat.

 As the butter melts, you will see the white milk solids begin to rise to the top.

 The butter will begin to bubble.
 Make sure to stand away from the stove (just in case).

 The butter will start to turn brown and eventually stop bubbling, about 20 minutes.

 Set a piece of cheese cloth over a sieve.
 Place the sieve over a bowl and pour the melted butter through the sieve.
 The milk solids will remain in the cheesecloth.

 The end result – pure, golden ghee.
 Pour in a jar and keep in the refrigerator for up to 2 months.

 Ghee (Clarified Butter)

-Place butter in a medium sauce pan over low heat.
-Butter will melt and begin to bubble (stand back, just in case it splatters).
-When bubbling subsides, about 20 minutes, remove from heat.
-Place a cheesecloth in a sieve over a medium bowl.
+- Melt butter in a medium sauce pan over low heat.
+Let cook for about 30-40 minutes until butter has separated (you will see a white, thick film on top) and milk solids have sunk to the bottom are are light brown.
+(While butter is cooking, it will bubble a bit).
+Place a cheesecloth in a sieve over a medium -size bowl.
 Pour melted butter through cheesecloth.
 Pour ghee in a glass jar and keep in the refrigerator.